RLocator: Reinforcement Learning for Bug Localization: Related Work

-Our work differs from previous studies on bug localization since we propose our approach (RLocator) based on deep reinforcement learning.
-The key insight behind RLocator is directly optimizing the evaluation measures, while the prior work focused on similarity-based approaches.
-We formulate the bug localization problem using a Markov Decision Process (MDP) to optimize the evaluation measures directly.
-We experimentally evaluate it based on a benchmark dataset of 8,316 projects from six highly popular Apache projects.
-Our results demonstrate that direct optimization of evaluation measures considerably contributes to performance improvement of the bug localization problem.
+Our approach, RLocator, uses deep reinforcement learning for bug localization, differing from previous similarity-based methods.
+By formulating the problem as a Markov Decision Process (MDP), we directly optimize evaluation measures.
+Testing on a dataset of 8,316 projects from six popular Apache projects, our results show significant performance improvement.